-Investigated here is an exact solution of the new theory representing a charged, spherically-symmetric, particle-like soliton.
+Investigated here is an exact solution of the new theory representing a charged, sphericallysymmetric, particle-like soliton.
 This example is useful because an exact solution to the fundamental field equations (1) through (4) facilitates a clear comparison between the gravitational and electric fields predicted by the new theory and those predicted by the classical M&EFEs.
-To proceed I draw on a solution for a spherically-symmetric charged particle that was previously derived in reference [i].
-Working in spherical coordinates (r, θ, φ, t) , it was shown in reference [i] that the following expressions for the dynamic fields given in Table I are an exact solution to the field equations given in Table II where $s = \pm 1$ as will be explained later.
-Solution (22) is straightforward to verify by direct substitution into the equations of Table II.
-The physical interpretation of this solution is that of a particle having charge $\pm q$ and mass m.
-Of note is the metric tensor which is identical to the Reissner-Nordstrom metric, establishing that the new theory predicts gravitational fields that are in agreement with the Einstein field equations.
-Furthermore, the electric field is radial and agrees with the coulomb field of the conventional Maxwell equations to leading order in 1/r.
+To proceed I draw on a solution for a spherically-symmetric charged particle that was previously derived in reference [ii].^v Working in spherical coordinates (r, θ , φ , t), it was shown in reference [ii] that the following expressions for the dynamic fields given in Table I are an exact solution to the field equations given in Table II